usd-comp230/usd-comp230.github.io/pa3/index.md

   relative numbers are when inspecting the output.

 You will use these measurements to figure out which mystery method matches the implementations above, and generate three graphs to justify your answers.
+Your graphs should be submitted as a single pdf.

 ### Avoiding Obscuring Optimizations